Rømer's determination of the speed of light: Eclipses of Io

-From the Earth, it is not possible to view both the immersion and the emergence for the same eclipse of Io, because one or the other will be hidden (occulted) by Jupiter itself.
+From the Earth, the immersion and the emergence cannot be observed for the same eclipse of Io, because one or the other will be hidden (occulted) by Jupiter itself.
 At the point of opposition (point H in the diagram below), both the immersion and the emergence would be hidden by Jupiter.

-For about four months after the opposition of Jupiter (from L to K in the diagram below), it is possible to view emergences of Io from its eclipses, while for about four months before the opposition (from F to G), it is possible to view immersions of Io into Jupiter's shadow.
-For about five or six months of the year, around the point of conjunction, it is impossible to observe the eclipses of Io at all because Jupiter is too close (in the sky) to the sun.
-Even during the periods before and after opposition, not all of the eclipses of Io can be observed from a given location on the Earth's surface: some eclipses will occur during the daytime for a given location, while other eclipses will occur while Jupiter is below the horizon (hidden by the Earth itself).
+For about four months before the opposition (from F to G), immersions of Io into Jupiter's shadow can be observed, and about four months after the opposition of Jupiter (from L to K in the diagram below), emergences of Io from its eclipses can be observed.
+For about five or six months of the year, around the point of conjunction, eclipses of Io cannot be observed at all, because the view of Jupiter is too close to the sun.
+Even during the periods before and after opposition, many eclipses of Io cannot be observed from a given location on the Earth's surface: some will occur during the daytime and some will occur while Jupiter is below the horizon (hidden by the Earth itself).

-The key phenomenon that Rømer observed was that the time elapsed between eclipses was not constant.
-Rather, it varied slightly at different times of year.
-Since he was fairly confident that the orbital period of Io was not actually changing, he deduced that this was an observational effect.
-The orbital paths of Earth and Jupiter being available to him, he noticed that periods in which Earth and Jupiter were moving away from each other always corresponded to a longer interval between eclipses.
-Conversely, the times when Earth and Jupiter were moving closer together were always accompanied by a decrease in the eclipse interval.
-This, Rømer reasoned, could be satisfactorily explained if light possessed a finite speed, which he went on to calculate.
+The key phenomenon that Rømer observed was that the time between eclipses was not constant, but varied slightly over the year.
+He was fairly confident that the orbital period of Io was not actually changing, so he deduced that change was a consequence of changes in the distance between Earth and Jupiter.
+The orbital paths of Earth and Jupiter were available to him, and by referring to them he noticed that during periods in which Earth and Jupiter were moving away from each other the interval between eclipses always increased, whereas when Earth and Jupiter were moving toward each other, the interval between eclipses decreased.
+Rømer reasoned that these observations could be explained by a constant speed of light, which he calculated.

 Observations

 Most of Rømer's papers were destroyed in the Copenhagen Fire of 1728, but one manuscript that survived contains a listing of about sixty observations of eclipses of Io from 1668 to 1678.
 In particular, it details two series of observations on either side of the oppositions of 2 March 1672 and 2 April 1673.
-Rømer comments in a letter to Christiaan Huygens dated 30 September 1677 that these observations from 1671–73 form the basis for his calculations.
+Rømer comments in a letter to Christiaan Huygens dated 30 September 1677 that these observations from 1671 to 1673 form the basis for his calculations.

 The surviving manuscript was written some time after January 1678, the date of the last recorded astronomical observation (an emergence of Io on 6 January), and so was later than Rømer's letter to Huygens.
 Rømer appears to have been collecting data on eclipses of the Galilean moons in the form of an aide-mémoire, possibly as he was preparing to return to Denmark in 1681.
 The document also records the observations around the opposition of 8 July 1676 that formed the basis for the announcement of Rømer's results.